 Freeze your raspberries immediately after picking, as they go mushy really quickly.
 Lay parchment paper over cookie sheet and arrange berries in a single layer and freeze until solid.
 Once frozen, transfer them to a freezer bag.
 You can defrost them or just use them frozen in recipes (like this one) or have as a snack.
 They are great straight up and frozen and taste like (nature's) candy.

-It's easiest to use cold butter when making scones.
+It's easiest to use frozen butter when making scones.
 So, freeze your butter and grate it into the recipe with a cheese grater.
 It is easier and less messy than using a pastry cutter.

-Baking these easy scones was, in a way, as much as an adventure as picking the berries for them.
+Baking these easy homemade lemon raspberry scones was, in a way, as much as an adventure as picking the berries for them.
 It's challenging enough to cook in someone else's kitchen, even when they have all the supplies you need.
 But it becomes that much more difficult when you have to improvise.
-Seriously, this is what my Mom uses as a rolling pin these days!
-For those of you that know her, this will come as no surprise.
-I obviously I didn't inherit the baking gene from this side of the pool.

 So I made them again when I got home and took new photos!